CiscoDevNet/python-viptela/README.md

 pip install -e .
 ```

-## vManage Command Line Interface
+## Environment Variables

-Vmanage host and credentials can be specified via environment variables,
+IP/DNS and credentials for the vManage server can be set for the SDK via environment variable
-command line options, or a combination of the two:

-### Environment Variables

 * `VMANAGE_HOST`
 * `VMANAGE_USERNAME`
 * `VMANAGE_PASSWORD`

-### Command Line Options
+## vManage Command Line Interface

 ```bash
 $ vmanage --help